InterObservers.

 Leadership

-An employee recognition award only works when it names the work.
-Get the award types, naming scripts, and 12 ideas you can run this quarter.
+An employee recognition award works when it's specific and timely.
+See the award types, plaque vs trophy, and 12 recognition ideas to run this quarter.

 Quick answer

 An employee recognition award is a formal or informal way to single out an employee for specific, valued work.
 The best ones are timely, specific about what the person did, and tied to a behavior you want repeated.
-The medium matters far less than the specificity.
+The medium, whether a trophy or a Slack shout, matters far less than the specificity.

 Key takeaways

-• Specificity beats budget: "closed the Riley account under pressure" lands harder than "Employee of the Month".
+• Specificity beats budget: "closed the Riley account under pressure" lands harder than a generic employee of the month award.

-• Mix peer-nominated and leader-nominated awards so recognition does not flow only from the top.
+• Mix peer-to-peer recognition and leader-nominated awards so it does not flow only from the top.

 • Timing decays fast.
 Recognize within a week, not at the annual gala.